RussellConti/TrialRepo/README.md

 # TrialRepo
-Describe sha this repository is for
+Describe what this repository is for.
+Trying the first repository build